MurderFromMars/CyberXero-Toolkit/README.md

 | Uninstall support for installed tools | Partial | **Every single tool** |
 | Install/uninstall scripts for the toolkit itself | None | **Both included** |

-The original toolkit will not run on your system unless it reads "XeroLinux" from `/etc/os-release`.
-CyberXero doesn't patch around this at build time with a fragile `sed` expression — the check is **deleted from the source**.
+The original toolkit will not run on your system unless it reads "XeroLinux" from `/etc/os-release`. the check is **deleted from the source**.
 There is no runtime gate.
 There is no workaround.
 The code simply isn't there.

 ---

-## Feature Breakdown
+## Feature Breakdown.

-### Distribution Freedom
-The XeroLinux distribution check is removed at the source level — not patched, not bypassed, *gone*.
-Dead code left behind by the removal (`check_system_requirements`, `XEROLINUX_CHECK`, unused re-exports) has been cleaned up, eliminating every compiler warning the original ships with.

-### Containers & VMs — Fully Rewritten
+### Containers & VMs, Fully Rewritten
 The original Containers & VMs page relies on `virtualbox-meta` and `virt-manager-meta`, which are XeroLinux-specific metapackages that **do not exist** on any other distribution.
 CyberXero replaces every single one with explicit, documented package lists that work everywhere.

 What this means in practice: